coinvent/coinvent/architecture/architecture.md

  1. JSON maps, e.g. "{"sun":"nucleus", "planet":"electron"}"
  2. DOL fragments, using only the inner part of the DOL mapping, e.g. "sun |-> nucleus, planet |-> electron".

-`BlendDiagram` type: A packet of data comprising the Concepts and Mappings for a blend diagram in progress.
-The component Concepts of a BlendDiagram use the names `base`, `blend`, `input1`, `input2`, and the Mappings `base_input1`, `base_input2`, `input1_blend`, `input2_blend`.
-If weakenings are used, then these Concepts are names `weakinput1`, `weakinput2`, and `weakbase`, with corresponding Mappings.
-Can be provided as the source text itself,
-or as a uri for a file containing the BlendDiagram.
+`ConceptGraph` (aka BlendDiagram) type: A packet of data comprising the Concepts and Mappings for a blend diagram (possibly a blend diagram in progress).
+Can be provided as the "source text" itself, or as a uri for a file containing the ConceptGraph, and the same applied for individual concepts within the graph.
 Can be in JSON or in DOL, identified in the case of a uri by a .json or .dol file-ending.
+The JSON format is:

+	{
+		/** the Concepts involved */
+		concepts: {
+			$conceptName: Concept
+		},

+		/** Mappings between Concepts */
+		mappings: {
+			/** e.g. the Mapping from input1 to blend would be named "input1_blend" */
+			$conceptName1_$conceptName2: {Mapping}
+		},

+		/** Optional: information on associated jobs.
+See the /job endpoint */
+		jobs: {?Job[]}
+	}

+The typical Concepts use the names `base`, `blend`, `input1`, `input2`, and the Mappings `base_input1`, `base_input2`, `input1_blend`, `input2_blend`.
+If weakenings are used, then these Concepts are named `weakinput1`, `weakinput2`, and `weakbase`, with corresponding Mappings.

 `sentence` type: A specific sentence within a Concept.
 Either the sentence itself, or a sentence-label (defined in the concept file using a DOL annotation of the form `%(label)%`.
 A sentence will typically end with a DOL annotation carrying some meta-information, such as conflict or importance.
 Example sentences are: a sentence+annotation: `2+2=5 %conflict%`, or a label+annotation `%(controversial_sentence_label) conflict%`.

 All inputs are of course sent URL encoded.